Graded String Diagrams for Imprecise Probability and Causal Intervention: Case Study: Imprecise Probability

-\begin{theorem} The graded theory obtained by \cref{thm:gradedpresfrompres} for $\Para{\op{\FInj}}{\BStoch}$ described above, denote it $\thCCi$ is a graded presentation of $\BImP$. \end{theorem} We write $\GCirc$ (imprecise $\Circ$) for the syntactic category of $\thCCi$.
+\begin{thm} \AP The "graded theory" obtained by \cref{thm:gradedpresfrompres} for $\Para{\op{\FInj}}{\BStoch}$ described above, denote it $\intro*\thCCi$ is a graded presentation of $\BImP$. \end{thm} We write $\GCirc$ (imprecise $\Circ$) for the syntactic category of $\thCCi$.
 We can read string diagrams of $\GCirc$ with the same interpretation as those of $\Circ$, except we view the vertical wires as carrying nondeterministic bits carrying one of $\ket{\b1}$ or $\ket{\b0}$.

-\begin{remark} We can now reveal how the choice of putting the grading wire on the bottom makes more visual sense.
+\begin{rem} We can now reveal how the choice of putting the grading wire on the bottom makes more visual sense.
 In \cref{lem:slidingterm}, we prove a generalisation of the axiom \cref{eqn:slidinggenerator} for all $\G$-morphisms.
-In the theory presenting $\BImP$, this result becomes visually intuitive.
-Any monoidal term representing a morphism in $\op{\FInj}$ can slide through the generator $\raisebox{1ex}{\scalebox{0.4}{\tikzfig{knight}}}$ (or $a$-wise monoidal products of it) after a doing a $90$ degree rotation as drawn below.
+In the "theory@@GRD" presenting $\BImP$, this result becomes visually intuitive.
+Any monoidal term representing a morphism in $\op{\FInj}$ can slide through the generator $\knightbisgen$ (or $a$-wise monoidal products of it) after a doing a $90$ degree rotation as drawn below.
 If the grading wires were coming from the top, this generalised axiom would involve a reflection and a rotation.
-This is simply an artefact of the choice of reading convention. \end{remark}
+This is simply an artefact of the choice of reading convention. \end{rem}